Mobile (band)

-Mobile is a Canadian alternative rock band from Montreal initially composed of Mathieu Joly (vocals), Christian Brais (guitar), Pierre-Marc Hamelin (drums), Dominic Viola (bass) and Frank Williamson (guitar).
+Mobile is a Canadian alternative rock band from Montreal initially composed of Mathieu Joly (vocals), Christian Brais (guitar), Pierre-Marc Hamelin (drums), Dominic Viola (bass), and Frank Williamson (guitar).
 Their debut album, Tomorrow Starts Today, was released in 2006.
 The band was also nominated for two Juno Awards in 2007 and went on to win the award for "New Group of the Year".
 Hamelin left the band and was replaced by Martin Lavallée.

 History

 Formation and early history (2000–2005)

-In 2000, Dominic Viola joined Moonraker, a rock band from Montreal started in 1997 by Brais, Hamelin, Joly and Williamson.
+In 2000, Dominic Viola joined Moonraker, a rock band from Montreal started in 1997 by Brais, Hamelin, Joly, and Williamson.
 After some initial success, including winning the CHOM L'Esprit in 2001, the band moved to Toronto in 2003.
 In 2005, the band signed with Universal Music Group Canada and Interscope and changed their name to Mobile.

 Tomorrow Starts Today (2006–2007)

 On April 18, 2006 Mobile released their debut album Tomorrow Starts Today through Universal Music Group Canada.
 The music video for their second single, "Out of My Head", was nominated for a MuchMusic Video Award for Best Post Production.

-Music from Tomorrow Starts Today was featured in various media such as TV shows and video games.
+Music from Tomorrow Starts Today was featured in various media such as television shows and video games.
 "Montreal Calling" and "New York Minute" were on the soundtracks for NHL 07 and FIFA 07 respectively.
 The album's title track, "Tomorrow Starts Today", was featured in the Canadian bilingual film, Bon Cop, Bad Cop, and "New York Minute" was featured in an episode of One Tree Hill.

 Mobile won the 2007 Juno Award for New Group of the Year.
 Tomorrow Starts Today was nominated for a 2007 Juno Award for Rock Album of the Year.

 On August 21, 2007, the album was released in the United States through The Militia Group.

 Tales from the City (2007–2009)

 The band entered the studio with producer Jeff Saltzman in December 2007 to begin recording their second studio album, Tales from the City, which was released October 7, 2008.
 Mobile released the album's first single, "The Killer", on July 1, 2008.

 In late fall of 2008, Mobile set out on a Canadian tour in support of their album, and supported Chris Cornell on his solo tour for his album Scream, on at least seven Canadian dates.

-In 2007 Mat Joly recorded "My Life Without Me" as a guest vocalist on Neverending White Lights' second album, Act 2: The Blood and the Life Eternal.
+In 2007, Mat Joly recorded "My Life Without Me" as a guest vocalist on Neverending White Lights' second album, Act 2: The Blood and the Life Eternal.

 Drummer Pierre-Marc Hamelin left the band to pursue law.
 After a few weeks of searching for a new drummer, the band found Martin Lavallée, who joined for the Sound of Fiction tour.

-The US version released with four more songs: "Dusting Down the Stars" (2008 rerecording), "Electrolove", "The Low Road" and "Don't Wait".
+The US version released with four more songs: "Dusting Down the Stars" (2008 rerecording), "Electrolove", "The Low Road", and "Don't Wait".